How Long Does SEO Take to Work in 2026?

 • Months 1-2 are defensive: fixing architecture and technical debt

-• Google processes sites in batch cycles, not instantly
+• Google processes sites in batch cycles, not immediately

 • Competitive delta and technical debt define your exact timeline

-• Client-side rendered sites without SSR dramatically slow indexation
+• Client-side rendered sites without SSR can slow indexation

 Want the full breakdown?
 Scroll below.